opensearch-project/documentation-website/_data-prepper/log-analytics.md

 # Introduction to log analytics

 Data Prepper is an extendable, configurable, and scalable solution for log ingestion into OpenSearch and Amazon OpenSearch Service.
-Data Prepper supports receiving logs from [FluentBit](https://fluentbit.io/) via the [Http Source](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/http-source/README.md), and processing those logs with a [Grok Processor](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/grok-processor/README.md) before ingesting them into OpenSearch through the [OpenSearch sink](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/opensearch/README.md).
+Data Prepper supports receiving logs from [Fluent Bit](https://fluentbit.io/) through the [HTTP Source](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/http-source/README.md) and processing those logs with a [Grok Processor](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/grok-processor/README.md) before ingesting them into OpenSearch through the [OpenSearch sink](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/opensearch/README.md).

 Here are all of the components for log analytics with FluentBit, Data Prepper, and OpenSearch: